 Evolutionary Novices

 Evolutionary Novices.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 After breaking up with his girlfriend, my adult son recently moved back home.
 I slipped into his room and discovered him lost in a car racing game.
 It looked simple enough—the button on the right controls steering, the lever is for acceleration and the button on the left for brakes.
 I accepted his invite and grabbed a control.
 I couldn’t keep the car on the track.
 With limited time, and low frustration suppression, I quit after the first race.
 A healthy life has many more controls to master than the simple levers and buttons on a video game.
 Learning to live in a complex world, quickly changing with technology and demands, we stumble like evolutionary novices driving high speed race cars crashing and stalling on a complex track of turns, stops and changes.